 A good digital marketing strategy, just like any corporate or SBU-level strategy begins with the current status analysis and future state envisioning.
 Further, based on the gap analysis, a digital strategy roadmap is designed.
 So, it’s important for hotels to know the category they represent and who their target audience is.
 For hotels, unlike many other businesses, creating an ideal buyer persona can be challenging because they cater to a wide range of audiences based on demographic segmentation.
 Hence, hotels must have several strategies in place for different audience pools.
 For example, If necessary, a hotel may need to split their audiences into two, three, or even four separate campaigns to ensure they’re sending the right message to the right prospect based on various criteria such as income targeting, age group, etc.

 While SEO, SEM, etc. are very important strategies for hotels, SEO and SEM alone may not be sufficient considering such high competition in this niche.
 Marketers must consider hotel-specific techniques such as local SEO, display ad network, optimization for OTAs, email campaigns, etc. for better results.
 As we move forward in this article, we will explore these in greater detail.
-Let’s examine some of these hotel-specific digital marketing strategies that can help increase your hotel Hotel Bookings in 2020
+Let’s examine some of these hotel-specific digital marketing strategies that can help increase your Hotel Bookings.

 Let’s evaluate some of these strategies one by one.